-Because a balance sheet shows a snapshot of your operation, it is recommended to prepare a balance sheet as of December 31 each year or at the end of a fiscal year, if not a calendar year.
+Because a balance sheet shows a snapshot of your operation, it is recommended to prepare a balance sheet as of December 31 each year.
 This allows you to see how your farm operation has changed and grown from year to year.
 Other benefits of completing a balance sheet each year include: